Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

-The crucial property of nuclear $A$-modules will be that their bornology is generated by Cauchy sequences (Lemma \ref{Cauchygenerates}).
+The crucial property of nuclear $A$-modules will be that under an additional hypothesis on $\A$, their bornology is generated by Cauchy sequences (Lemma \ref{Cauchygenerates}).
 To prove this, we first need several lemmas.
 Most of the strategy below is inspired by \cite{Schikhof}, where analogous results are discussed for the case $A=K$.

 \begin{lem} Let